CINEP / Peace Program

 The Fundación Centro de Investigación y Educación Popular / Programa por la Paz (Cinep/PPP) is a Colombian organisation dedicated to researching and accompanying social organisations and communities in the search for the vindication of their rights.
 It is a leading research school in the social and human sciences in Colombia and the continent.

 Since its creation, it has promoted the training of young social scientists in the practice of research with, by and for people.
 Thus, it brings together various paradigmatic and methodical approaches from the social and human sciences (political, structural, historical, socio-economic, participatory action, educational and social intervention research) together with the documentation and continuous dissemination of information on human rights violations.

-Objectives

-The Cinep/PPP bet comes to life through the following actions: